jameszah/ESP32-CAM-Video-Telegram/README.md

 <img src="./magpie.jpg">

 Click below to see DoorCam....avi as seen on Youtube - the picture here is the first frame of the avi, which is one frame after the jpeg sent to Telegram or about 40ms.
 It does not go to Youtube automatically - I just did that as I cannot play a video from github site.
 But you can download it below.
+Telegram only handles mp4 files inline, so the avi just appears as a file.

 [![Click to see on Youtube](http://img.youtube.com/vi/x4JaLOefIWA/hqdefault.jpg)](http://www.youtube.com/watch?v=x4JaLOefIWA "Magpie from Youtube")